Key Stage 1 SATS

-In the summer term of 2019, children at the end of Key Stage 1 will sit SATs papers.
+In the summer term, children at the end of Key Stage 1 will sit SATs papers.
 That means that if your child is in Year 2, they will be among the first pupils to take the new test.
 SATs have been overhauled in both Key Stage 1 and Key Stage 2 to reflect the changes to the national curriculum, which was introduced from September 2014.

 At the end of Year 2, children will take SATs in:

 Click on the following image to watch a short video aimed at parents to give outline information about the new national curriculum tests for Key Stage 1.

 Key Stage 1 Reading Tests

 The reading test for Year 2 pupils will involve two separate papers:

 - Paper 1 consists of a selection of texts totalling 400 to 700 words, with questions interspersed